Skip to content

 • Implement comprehensive schema markup for all service and product pages.

-• Publish a llms.txt file to guide AI crawlers to your best content.
+• Publish an llms.txt file to guide AI crawlers to your best content.

-• Monitor and iterate monthly based on citation tracking data.
+• Monitor citations and iterate based on what the engines actually say.

 Section 05